Sites of Girlhood

 Preview: Sites of Violence

 In 2018, we began the pilot for Sites of Girlhood, focusing specifically on sites of violence related to girls.
 Both in the past and today, girls are witness to – and, at times, victims of – countless acts of violence around the world.
 During the International Association of Women’s Museums 2018 conference, which focused on “museums, memorials, and practices of remembrance,” we presented Sites of Violence to scholars from around the world.
-Their feedback is integral to our continued refinement of the Sites platform and the 2020 launch of our first major regional map: Great Girls of the U.S.A.
+Their feedback is integral to our continued refinement of the Sites platform.

 Click on a pin to view the site and learn about its importance to girlhood.

 In the upper left, click the box to view all sites in a list.

 In the upper right, click the ‘share’ button to share the map with your friends!
 The more people know about girls’ sites, the more we will remember and honor their contributions and roles in our history.

 Click the button to fill out a Sites of Girlhood Nomination Form.
 Our team will review your suggestion and, if approved, add it to our next map update.
 Thank you!

 Podcast Series 2020

 In 2020, Girl Museum will launch a new podcast series as part of the Sites of Girlhood series.
 This new podcast will have seasons that explore specific themes or regions where sites are located, showcasing how girls’ stories are cross-cultural and universal in nature.

 Want a sneak preview?
 Check out our ‘Landscapes of Girlhood’ podcast, produced as part of our GirlSpeak series, below.